About Beate: The Growth Architect & Founder of The Women’s Code

-She is a respected speaker and mentor and is the author of the Award Winning #1 International Bestseller Happy Woman Happy World, #1 International Amazon Bestseller “Happy Woman Happy World – How to Go From Overwhelmed to Awesome”, a book that corporate trainer and best-selling author Brian Tracy calls “a handbook for every woman who wants health, success and a fulfilling career.”
+She is the author of the Award Winning #1 International Bestseller Happy Woman Happy World, #1 International Amazon Bestseller “Happy Woman Happy World – How to Go From Overwhelmed to Awesome”, a book that corporate trainer and best-selling author Brian Tracy calls “a handbook for every woman who wants health, success and a fulfilling career.”

 My career began with an aptitude test?
 In my native Germany, during a (very serious) career counseling session, I took such an aptitude test which asked me six pages of questions.
 Among them were these three: